2.1 Serving diverse audiences

 Sometimes designing and delivering materials for a wide range of audience needs simply means enhancing clarity.
 Ensure your instructions are clear and unambiguous (be consistent with terms like Units, Pages, Weeks, Sections and so on) (Ernest et al., 2013).
 If you are creating audio or audiovisual material, ensure you speak slowly and clearly, taking pauses to allow digestion of key sentences or phrases.

-Be aware that your learners may not all have the same cultural backgrounds, so be careful when using idioms or cultural references in teaching materials (Arbour et al., 2015).
+Be aware that your learners may not all have the same backgrounds, so be careful when using idioms or cultural references in teaching materials (Arbour et al., 2015).
 You may also need to consider your choice of images so that diversity is fully reflected.

 Flexibility of schedule